EthanChenGuang/game-center/README.md

 - Find matching pairs
 - Complete the game in as few moves as possible
 - All cards matched = You win!

+### Tetris
+- Use arrow keys to move and rotate pieces
+- ← → : Move left/right
+- ↑ : Rotate piece
+- ↓ : Soft drop (speed up)
+- Space : Hard drop (instant placement)
+- Clear lines to score points and level up

+### Breakout
+- Move your mouse to control the paddle
+- Break all the bricks to advance to the next level
+- Don't let the ball fall off the screen
+- Each brick may take multiple hits based on color

 ## 🎨 Features